roozbehdavari/Reproducible-Research/PA1_template.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8.png)

-For imputed missing value dataset, the mean of total number of steps taken per day is 1.089 &times; 10<sup>4</sup> while the median is 10855.
-Note that the median is lower when after imputing the missing values.
-This can be explained by the fact that we imputed the missing values based on random replacement of existing values.
-A quick look at the 'steps' shows that the frequency of smaller than the previousely measured median 'steps' is higher than more than median ones.
+For imputed missing value dataset, the mean of total number of steps taken per day is 1.0705 &times; 10<sup>4</sup> while the median is 10600.
+Note that both mean has changed for only few percents.
+This was expected as we imputed the missing values based on random replacement of existing values.

-On the other hand, if one decides to impute the missing values by mean or median of steps per day, we can expect less difference between the two analysis.

 ## Are there differences in activity patterns between weekdays and weekends?